Fritz Ursell

 Fritz Joseph Ursell FRS (28 April 1923 – 11 May 2012) was a British mathematician noted for his contributions to fluid mechanics, especially in the area of wave-structure interactions.
 He held the Beyer Chair of Applied Mathematics at the University of Manchester from 1961 to 1990, was elected Fellow of the Royal Society in 1972 and retired in 1990.

 Education

-Ursell came to England as a Jewish refugee in 1937 from Germany.
+Ursell came to England as a Jewish refugee in 1937 from Germany, and was educated at Marlborough College.
 From 1941 to 1943 he studied at Trinity College, Cambridge, graduating with a bachelor degree in mathematics.